sydneybarlow/oregontrail_frontend/README.md

 --------------------------------------------------------------------------------------------------------------

+The backiend code is at this link: 'https://github.com/sydneybarlow/oregontrail_backend'

+First you have to clone the back-end.

+You will then type into your terminal:

+$ rake db:drop db:create db:migrate

+then

+$ rake db:seed

+then

+$ rails s

-First you have to clone the back-end and when you have the back-end going in your terminal on port 3000, THEN you can clone this repo and use this repo on any port other than 3000.
+When you have the back-end going in your terminal on port 3000, THEN you can clone this repo.

-After you clone from the repo you then have to put the following into your terminal:
+After you clone from THIS repo, you then have to put the following into your terminal:

 $ npm install